arthifact/astro-arthifact-template/README.md

 *(A fork and modification from Astro Cactus by Chris Williams)*

-Welcome to the codebase for [Astro Arthifact](https://arthifact.github.io/astro-arthifact-template/) — a site for interactive systems, visual constructs, and neural logs.
+Welcome to the template for [Astro Arthifact](https://arthifact.com/) — a site for interactive systems, visual constructs, and neural logs.

 ## Features